seb3773/tde-kmenu_classic-x/README.md

-# TDE Kicker Menu Modern Search (Classic Menu search redesign)
+# TDE Kicker Menu Classic-X (Classic Menu redesign)

-A redesign of the search experience for the TDE Classic Menu (KMenu).
+A redesign of the TDE Classic Menu (KMenu).
-This integration brings Windows 10-style instant search filtering to the classic Trinity panel menu.
+This integration brings Windows 10-style instant search filtering to the classic Trinity panel menu and others improvements.

 ## Features